Consolidated Plan

 The Division of Energy, Housing and Community Resources (DEHCR) held listening sessions for the 2025–2029 Wisconsin 5-year Consolidated Plan.
 DEHCR has separately contacted all relevant organizations to provide input.

-DEHCR requests feedback to help us define our goals and the prioritization of the covered funds in the years ahead at the following Public Meetings:
+DEHCR took feedback to help us define our goals and the prioritization of the covered funds at the following Public Meetings:

 Date